FarisZR/knocker-cli/README.md

 - **Docker Support:** Can be run in a Docker container.
 - **Manual Whitelisting:** Manually trigger a whitelist request at any time.

-## How it Works
+## How It Works

-Knocker can detect IP changes in two ways:

-1.  **API-based Detection (Default):** By default, Knocker relies on the remote API to detect the public IP address.
-When the `knocker run` service is active, it periodically sends a "knock" request to the API.
-The API server then uses the source IP of that request as the address to be whitelisted.
-This is the simplest and recommended method.
+`knocker-cli` operates in two distinct modes for handling IP changes:

+### Simple Mode (Default)

+This is the default and recommended mode of operation.

+1. The `knocker-cli` service starts and, at a regular interval (configured by the `interval` setting), sends a "knock" request to your API server.
+2. The service **does not** check its own IP address.
+3. Your API server receives the "knock" request, inspects the source IP address of the request, and updates its whitelist accordingly.

+In this mode, `knocker-cli` acts as a simple, periodic "pinger" to keep your whitelist entry fresh.

+### Comparison Mode (Optional)

+This mode is for more advanced use cases where you want the client to be responsible for detecting IP changes.

+1. To enable this mode, you must provide an `ip_check_url` in your configuration.
+This URL should point to a service that returns the client's public IP in plain text (e.g., `https://ifconfig.me`).
+2. The `knocker-cli` service starts and fetches its public IP from the `ip_check_url`.
+It stores this IP in memory.
+3. At each interval, it fetches the IP again.
+4. It compares the new IP with the one stored in memory.
-2.  **External IP Check (Optional):** For more advanced scenarios, Knocker can be configured to use external public IP checking services.
-In this mode, it will fetch the IP from a third-party service and compare it to the last known IP.
-If a change is detected, it will then send a request to the Knocker API to whitelist the new IP.
+5. If the IP address has changed, and only if it has changed, the service will send a "knock" request to your API server to whitelist the new address.

 ## Installation